Speaker Information and Instructions

 - Lectern microphone

 - Table microphone

-- Aisle microphones will be placed in the audience for the question and answer period
+- Aisle microphones in the audience area for the question and answer period

 There will not be an Internet connection.
-If you require equipment not listed above or require an Internet connection for your presentation, please contact the ASHG Meeting Management Office at email@example.com prior to September 23.
+If you require equipment not listed above or an Internet connection for your presentation, please contact the ASHG Meetings Management Office at firstname.lastname@example.org.

-Backup: Please bring a backup copy of your presentation with you to Vancouver.
+Backup: Please bring a backup copy of your presentation with you.
 You should copy your PowerPoint and all movies to a folder on a USB thumb drive.
 PowerPoint does NOT embed movies.
 They must be placed in the same folder as your PowerPoint.
 It is good practice to keep a second copy in your luggage.

 On The Day of Presentation